Transferring Employee Permits

 Retired Faculty/Staff Permits

-An allocation of a maximum of 350 permits designated as PM/ALG will be available to retired faculty and staff applying for parking on Campus.
-The PM/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
-Retired faculty and staff interested in applying for a PM/ALG permit must submit their request through their department coordinator.
-PM/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
-The PM/ALG permit fee will be based on the PM permit at the lowest tiered rate.
+An allocation of a maximum of 350 permits designated as RFS/ALG will be available to retired faculty and staff applying for parking on Campus.
+The RFS/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
+Retired faculty and staff interested in applying for a RFS/ALG permit must submit their request through their department coordinator.
+RFS/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
+The RFS/ALG permit fee will be as listed in the fee chart.

 Postdoctoral Fellows’ Permits